MichaelLarocca/blog-michael-jude-larocca/posts/2023/04-23/exploring-react-props-by-creating-star-trek-card-components.md

 date: "2023-04-10"
 ---

 #### After learning JavaScript, getting started with the React environment can feel like a strange new world.
-In this article, we learn about passing data by using props and making Star Trek card components!
+This article explores passing data with React props by creating Star Trek card components!

 ---